In large organiztions, capital planning and capital spending are tmanaged by a Capital Review Committee.

 Most firms plan and control capital spending through a Capital Review Process.
 This begins when a Capital Review Committee invites funding requests for capital acquisitions and capital projects from the entire company.
-The Committe then reviews, evaluates, and prioritizes individual proposals.
+The Committee then reviews, evaluates, and prioritizes individual proposals.
 In this way, the Capital Review Process serves to create the organization's Capital budget, for the next budgeting period, and authorize or deny funding to individual proposals.

 The capital budget, moreover, specifies a capital spending ceiling, which typically does not permit funding all funding requests the Committee receives for the period.
 In such cases, different capital spending proposals must compete with each other for favorable priority ranking by the Review Committee.
 As a result, lower priority proposals may not receive funding after reaching the CAPEX spending ceiling with higher priority proposals.

 Explaining Capital Expenditure in Context

 Sections below further define and explain capital spending in context with related terms and concepts including the following.